Climate Change and Environmental Sustainability Initiative

 BNU Green translates our environmental commitment into tangible, campus-wide action.
 Through targeted infrastructure upgrades, behavioral change campaigns, and data-driven interventions, we aim to build a climate-resilient, resource-efficient campus aligned with national and global sustainability frameworks.

-• Leak detection and rapid repair protocols
+• Implementation of leak detection systems with rapid response repair protocols

 Energy Transition and Efficiency